Giving the Love You WantFeb 11, 2019

 After acknowledging her unmet expectations, Sandra is at ease knowing that her one and only sister has a lasting message of love and care.
 Sandra felt a wave of excitement as she realized she could give her love freely and generously to her sister—and anyone, really— and that giving love generously, without expecting anything in return, feels great.

-*The above is a true story.
-Names and identities were changed to honour a request for privacy.
+*This is a true story.
+Names and identities were changed to honour privacy.

 What about you?